lowtolerance/Modxo/README.md

 #### LPC Header
 ![LPC Header wiring diagram](images/lpc_header_wiring.png)

+Notes:
-* Note: D0 is required for versions 1.0 - 1.5 unless it is grounded.
+* D0 is required for versions 1.0 - 1.5 unless it is grounded.
-* Note: LFrame and LPC 3.3V connections are required by version 1.6 or when connecting the Pico to USB port.
+* LFrame and LPC 3.3V connections are required by version 1.6 or when connecting the Pico to USB port.
-* Note: LFrame is not required for USB debug.
+* LFrame is not required for USB debug.
-* Note: LPC Rebuild is required for version 1.6
+* LPC Rebuild is required for version 1.6

-#### Official pico
+#### Official Raspberry Pi Pico

 ![LPC Header wiring diagram](images/official_pinout.png)

 * Note: Please add the diode if connecting the Pico to USB.
 This avoid powering the LPC 5V Pin from the USB cable.

-#### YD2040
+#### YD-RP2040

 ![LPC Header wiring diagram](images/YDRP2040_pinout.png)